AnkitBajpaii/DSA/src/DSA/Rescursion/README.md

 - Subset Sum Problem
 Given an array and a sum, find count of subsets of this array, whose sum equals given sum.

+- Generate all Permutations of a string.

+- Find nth Fibonacci Number.

+- Possible words from phone digit.